emacs-berlin/emacs-berlin.org/index.md

 * In person: [c-base](https://c-base.org/impressum) (Rungestraße 20, 10179 Berlin,
-[OSM link](https://www.openstreetmap.org/node/260050809)) in the Seminarraum/Häutungskabine, starts at 19:00 CEST.
+[OSM link](https://www.openstreetmap.org/node/260050809)) in the Seminarraum/Häutungskabine, starts at 19:00 CET.
 Hosted by Berber.

 * Video: [BigBlueButton](https://bbb.emacsverse.org/rooms/emacs-berlin/join/),
-starts at 19:00 CEST, room is open from 18:30 CEST.
+starts at 19:00 CET, room is open from 18:30 CET.
 Note that the server might be offline before that time.

 ### About Emacs Berlin